RohmSemiconductor/RoKiX-firmware-for-nRF5-SDK/README.md

 # RoKiX Sensor Node example firmware for nRF5 SDK

-This repository contains an open source firmware example, provided by ROHM Semiconductor, that can be used with [RoKiX Sensor Nodes][rokix-sensor-node].
+This repository contains an example source code for firmware and client application that can be used with [RoKiX Sensor Nodes][rokix-sensor-node].

 [rokix-sensor-node]: https://www.kionix.com/news-detail/roki-sensor-node

 ## Description

-This open source example includes:
+This example includes:

 1. example client application which can